szalouk/cs131_notes_dev/_chapters/images/resizing.md

 Since the running time of each step in the loop ($1.1$, $1.2$, $1.3$) is $O(mn)$, the overall running time would be $O(dmn)$, where $d = (n - n')$.

 Lastly, below are some examples of seam carving, scaling, cropping, and retargeting in action.
-As you look through the images, take some time to compare the differences between resizing by seam-carving and resizing by other methods.
-We can see that in many cases seam-carving produces a much better output than scaling and cropping.
+As you look through the images, take some time to compare the differences between resizing by Seam carving and resizing by other methods.
+We can see that in many cases Seam carving produces a much better output than scaling and cropping.
 We lose less information and introduce less artifacts.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/hAl7jrI.jpg">